 Another federal judge said unrepresented ERISA Claimants, “face a loaded deck” when they come to court after having had no success with the disability insurance company.

 Disability insurance companies regularly deny valid disability claims, and claimants are left with few options.
-There are no “slam dunk” ERISA cases, and you may receive well-meaning but poor advice from human resources, friends and family or inexperienced ERISA attorneys.
-Ben Glass consulted with a physician who had been disabled for several years, who had been told by his doctor friends not to apply for disability since he “made too much money.”
+There are no “slam dunk” ERISA cases, and you may receive well-meaning but poor advice from human resources, friends and family or inexperienced attorneys who don't understand the complex world of ERISA.
+Ben Glass consulted with a physician who had been disabled for several years, and who had been told by his doctor friends not to apply for disability since he “made too much money.”
 We discovered that he had been eligible for benefits, but the timeline to apply had run out, costing him over $1 million in benefits.

 Why Was My Hartford Long-Term Disability Claim Denied?

 Hartford long-term disability claims can be complicated.
 If you are already dealing with a claim denial yourself, this is probably no surprise.
 Claims are denied frequently, most of the time for one of two reasons.

 - The claimant does not meet the conditions for being disabled as defined in his/her disability policy, but often…

 - The claimant is a victim of a frivolous denial of their claim